-A Colorado governor's pardon is a public forgiveness for a crime after the sentence has been served.
-The governor in Colorado has the power to forgive all crimes, except for treason or in the case of impeachment.1
+A governor's pardon (clemency) in Colorado is public forgiveness for a crime after the sentence has been served.
+The governor has the power to forgive all crimes, except for treason or in the case of impeachment.1

 Why apply for a governor's pardon in Colorado?

 A governor's pardon restores many of the rights an individual may have lost as the result of a criminal conviction.

 Benefits of a governor's pardon In Colorado:

 - Returning the right to own or possess firearms in Colorado.2

 - No longer having to register as a sex offender in Colorado.3

 - Eligibility for professional licensing.

 - Official and public forgiveness from the State of Colorado.